Education in the UK

 As a student in the UK you will benefit from learning in purpose-build facilities, supporting your education with practical experience.
 Students at Lincoln have access to specialist facilities like the award-winning library where you can research for support through your studies.
 Or discover leading research in the brand new Isaac Newton Building, home to Lincoln's Schools of Engineering, Computer Science, and Mathematics and Physics and the base for the University's growing strategic partnership with Siemens.

 Ideal for ambitious and enterprising students, many UK universities place a strong emphasis on preparing you for career success.
 During your programme at the International Study Centre you will benefit from an integrated careers service. to prepare you to confidently enter the world of work.

 You will graduate from the University of Lincoln prepared to confidently enter the world of work.

-- 95% of graduates are in employment or further study within six months after finishing their course, according to the latest Destinations of Leavers from Higher Education Survey.
+- 96% of graduates are in employment or further study within six months after finishing their course, according to the latest Destination of Leavers from Higher Education survey 2016/17.

 - Lincoln graduates go on to successful careers at a range of global companies, including BBC, Disney, Sony, UNICEF and many more.

 At the International Study Centre, you can expect to learn in a supportive environment that will prepare you for undergraduate university study with the International Foundation Year or International Year One.